willat343/convert/README.md

 ## Catkin Support

-A catkin wrapper is available to facilitate an isolated installation within a catkin workspace (e.g. for ROS applications).
+A `package.xml` is supplied to facilitate an isolated installation within a catkin workspace (e.g. for ROS applications).

 ### Prerequisites